+- 3. Pre-Cleaning Surfaces in the Regulated Area: - a.
+Pre-cleaning of ACM contaminated items shall be performed after the enclosure has been erected and negative pressure has been established in the work area.

+SPEC WRITER NOTE: Specification writer may omit pre-cleaning surfaces in regulated area if ACM is in good condition and no pre-existing debris is present for Glovebag removal operations.

-5. Pre-clean all surfaces in the regulated area using HEPA filtered vacuums and/or wet cleaning methods as appropriate.
+- b.
+Pre-clean all surfaces in the regulated area using HEPA filtered vacuums and wet cleaning methods as appropriate.
 Do not use any methods that would raise dust such as dry sweeping or vacuuming with equipment not equipped with HEPA filters.
-Do not disturb asbestoscontaining materials during this pre-cleaning phase.

-SPEC.
-WRITER NOTE: Indicate who is responsible for this, if needed.

-H. Pre-Abatement Activities:

-Pre-Abatement Meeting: The VA representative, upon receipt, review, and substantial approval of all pre-abatement submittals and verification by the CPIH/CIH that all materials and equipment required for the project are on the site, will arrange for a preabatement meeting between the Contractor, the CPIH/CIH, Competent Person(s), the VA representative(s), and the VPIH/CIH.
+Do not disturb asbestos-containing materials during this pre-cleaning phase. - H. Pre-Abatement Activities: - 1.
+Pre-Abatement Meeting: The VA Representative, upon receipt, review, and substantial approval of all pre-abatement submittals and verification by the CPIH/CIH that all materials and equipment required for the project are on the site, will arrange for a preabatement meeting between the Contractor, the CPIH/CIH, Competent Person, the VA Representatives, and the VPIH/CIH.
 The purpose of the meeting is to discuss any aspect of the submittals needing clarification or amplification and to discuss any aspect of the project execution and the sequence of the operation.
-The Contractor shall be prepared to provide any supplemental information/documentation to the VA's representative regarding any submittals, documentation, materials or equipment.
+The Contractor shall be prepared to provide any supplemental information or documentation to the VA's Representative regarding any submittals, materials or equipment.
 Upon satisfactory resolution of any outstanding issues, the VA's representative will issue a written order to proceed to the Contractor.
-No abatement work of any kind described in the following provisions shall be initiated prior to the VA written order to proceed.
+No abatement work of any kind described in the following provisions shall be initiated prior to the VA written order to proceed. - 2.

-- 2. Pre-Abatement Construction and Operations: - a.
-Perform all preparatory work for the first regulated area in accordance with the approved work schedule and with this specification. - b.
-Upon completion of all preparatory work, the CPIH/CIH will inspect the work and systems and will notify the VA's representative when the work is completed in accordance with this specification.
-The VA's representative may inspect the regulated area and the systems with the VPIH/CIH and may require that upon satisfactory inspection, the Contractor's employees perform all major aspects of the approved AHAP(s), especially worker protection, respiratory systems, contingency plans, decontamination procedures, and monitoring to demonstrate satisfactory operation.
-The operational systems for respiratory protection and the negative pressure system shall be demonstrated for proper performance. - c.
-The CPIH/CIH shall document the pre-abatement activities described above and deliver a copy to the VA's representative. - d.
-Upon satisfactory inspection of the installation of and operation of systems, the VA's representative will notify the Contractor in writing to proceed with the asbestos abatement work in accordance with this specification and all applicable regulations. - 3.
 Pre-Abatement Inspections and Preparations: - a.
-Before any work begins on the construction of the regulated area, the Contractor will: - Conduct a space-by-space inspection with an authorized VA representative and prepare a written inventory of all existing damage in those spaces where asbestos abatement will occur.
+Before any work begins on the construction of the regulated area, the Contractor will: - Conduct a space-by-space inspection with an authorized VA Representative and prepare a written inventory of all existing damage in those spaces where asbestos abatement will occur.
 Still or video photography may be used to supplement the written damage inventory.
-Document will be signed and certified as accurate by both parties.

-- 2) A NESHAP (destructive) ACM inspection shall be conducted on all building structures that will be demolished.
-Ensure the following areas are inspected on the project: lay-in ceilings concealing ACM; ACM behind walls/windows from previous renovations; inside utility chases/walls; transite piping/ductwork/sheets; behind radiators; lab fume hoods; transite lab countertops; roofing materials; below window sills; water/sewer lines; electrical conduit coverings; crawlspaces (previous abatement contamination); flooring/mastic covered by carpeting/new flooring; exterior insulated wall panels; on underground fuel tanks; and steam line trench coverings.
-Verify during NESHAP survey that no other suspect ACM is present. - 3) Ensure that all furniture, machinery, equipment, curtains, drapes, blinds, and other movable objects required to be removed from the regulated area have been cleaned and removed or properly protected from contamination.
+Document will be signed and certified as accurate by both parties. - 2) The VA Representative, the Contractor, and the VPIH/CIH must be aware of AEQA 10-95 indicating the failure to identify asbestos in the areas listed as well as common issues when preparing specifications and contract documents.
+This is especially critical when demolition is planned, because AHERA surveys are non-destructive, and ACM may remain undetected.
+A NESHAP (destructive) ACM inspection should be conducted on all building structures that will be demolished.
+Ensure the following areas are inspected on the project: Lay-in ceilings concealing ACM; ACM behind walls/windows from previous renovations; inside utility chases/walls; transite piping/ductwork/sheets; behind radiators; lab fume hoods; transite lab countertops; roofing materials; below window sills; water/sewer lines; electrical conduit coverings; crawl spaces (previous abatement contamination); flooring/mastic covered by carpeting/new flooring; exterior insulated wall panels; on underground fuel tanks; and steam line trench coverings.

+3) Ensure that all furniture, machinery, equipment, curtains, drapes, blinds, and other movable objects required to be removed from the regulated area have been cleaned and removed or properly protected from contamination.

 SPEC WRITER NOTE: Indicate responsible party in charge of decontamination, removal and relocation of regulated area furnishings.
+Generally, this is not required if material subjected to Glovebag removal procedures are in good condition.